Autism Acceptance Month

 Neurodiversity is a variation in things like sociability, learning, attention, and mood within the population.
 Autism spectrum disorder (ASD) covers a group of complex neurodevelopmental disorders that often include repetitive behaviors and difficulties with social communication and interaction.

-Throughout the month and all year long, celebrate and embrace our differences by learning something new, attending an event, and viewing the amazing artwork in the Artists and Autism: Beyond the Spectrum exhibit.
+Throughout the month and all year long, celebrate and embrace our differences by learning something new, attending an event, and viewing the amazing artwork in the Artists and Autism: Infinite Expressions exhibition.

 Events